-Ref.
-Question Policy Principles K1 Is the escape route design deemed satisfactory?
-(Consider current design codes) Answe er Finding/Observation Yes Travel distances are within those recommended within the Home Office Guide.
+Question Policy Principles Is the escape route design deemed satisfactory?
+(Consider current design codes) r Finding/Observation Travel distances are within those recommended within the Home Office Guide.
+Is the escape route design deemed satisfactory?
+(Consider current design codes)

 Ref.
 Question Policy Principles K2 Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?
-Answe r Finding/Observation Yes No significant issues identified or observations made at the time of the premises survey.
+Answe r Finding/Observation Yes No significant issues or observations made at the time of the premises survey.

 Ref.
-Question Policy Principles К3 Is there adequate provision of exits (including exit Widths) for the numbers who may be present?
-Answe er Finding/Observation Yes There is one block entry/exit door.
-Each ground floor flat also has an additional entry/exit door of their own and first floor flats have access to a balcony which provides an alternative escape route as a last resort.
+Question Policy Principles K3 Is there adequate provision of exits (including exit Widths) for the numbers who may be present?
+Answe r Finding/Observation Yes There are two entry/exit doors, offering alternative directions of escape at ground floor level.

 Ref.
 Question Policy Principles K4 Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
-Answe r Finding/Observation Yes Electro-magnetically secured block entrance door with manual emergency override provided.
+Answe er Finding/Observation Yes Thumb-turn locks are provided internally on the front and rear exit doors.
+Residents will be very familiar with the door opening arrangements as they use them regularly, and therefore no particular signage was considered necessary to indicate the thumb-turns locations or operating method in an emergency.